jdrydn/jdrydn.github.io/_posts/2013-05-15-advice-from-chris.md

 Now, obviously I have some filters in place.
 Simple filters.

-First set of filters control the author of the tweets.
-I only wanted my friends to be able to add to this (not anybody in the world) so an array of their IDs and a simple check is in place.

 ```js
 stream.on('tweet', function (tweet) {
   var userid = tweet.user.id_str || null;